DanielZiza/PCDIGA-Test-Automation-Playwright/README.md

 ### 3. Run the tests
     npx playwright test

-### 3. To view the Allure report
+### 3. To view the report in HTML
-    npx allure serve allure-results
+    npx playwright show-report

 ## 📂 Project Structure